getnamingo/registry/docs/install.md

 ### Setting Up an Audit Trail Database for Namingo

 To create an audit trail database for Namingo, start by editing the configuration file located at `/opt/registry/automation/audit.json` with the correct database details.
 This includes specifying the database connection parameters such as host, username, and password.
-Once your configuration is set up, create a new database named `registryAudit`.
-After the database is created, run the command:
+Once your configuration is set up, run the command:

 ```bash
 /opt/registry/automation/vendor/bin/audit -v audit /opt/registry/automation/audit.json